snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 - `cluster_by_fields_users()`

 ## Duplicates
 This package performs de-duplication on both `event_id`'s and `page_view_id`'s, in the base and page views modules respectively.
-The de-duplication method for Redshift is different to BigQuery & Snowflake due to Redshift's federated table design.
-The key difference between the two methodologies is that for Redshift an `event_id` may be removed entirely during de-duplication, where as for BigQuery & Snowflake we keep all `event_id`'s.
+The de-duplication method for Redshift and Postgres is different to BigQuery & Snowflake due to their federated table design.
+The key difference between the two methodologies is that for Redshift and Postgres an `event_id` may be removed entirely during de-duplication, where as for BigQuery & Snowflake we keep all `event_id`'s.
 See below for a detailed explanation.

-### Redshift
+### Redshift and Postgres
 Using `event_id` de-duplication as an example, for duplicates we:

 - Keep the first row per `event_id` ordered by `collector_tstamp` i.e. the earliest occurring row.